netgroup-polito/frog4-openstack-do/README_INSTALL_ONOS.md

 	$ sudo su
 	# /bin/sh -c "keystone-manage --config-file /etc/keystone/keystone.conf db_sync" keystone

-The last step is to configure ovs in each compute node to listen on port 6640, because after posting the configuration files, OpenstackNode apps will connect to OVSDB at each node and then will create an integration bridge setting Openflow controller to your ONOS instance:
+The last step is to configure ovs in each compute node to listen on port 6640, because after posting the configuration files, OpenstackNode apps will connect to OVSDB at each node and then will create an integration bridge setting your ONOS instance as Openflow controller:

 		$ ovs-appctl -t ovsdb-server ovsdb-server/add-remote ptcp:6640:[compute_node_ip]